 The CAI QA system can also provide a forensics report to identify possible irregularities in test administration for further investigation.
 Unusual patterns of responding at the student level can be aggregated to the test session, test administrator, and school levels to identify possible group-level testing anomalies.
 CAI psychometricians can monitor testing anomalies throughout the testing window.
-Evidence can be evaluated, including changes in test scores across administrations, item response times, and item response patterns using the person-fit index.
+Evidence can be evaluated, including changes in test scores across administrations, item response times, and item response patterns using the cluster-based person-fit index (Lin, Rijmen, Tao, & van Wamelen, 2024).
 The flagging criteria used for these analyses are configurable and can be changed by the user.
 The analyses used to detect the testing anomalies can be run anytime within the testing window.